wrightmat/wrightmat.github.io/obsidian/dnd-hyrule/Masters of the Esoteric Arts.md

-*In a land of ancient ruins, one clan attempts to revive the ultimate evil*
+*In a land of ancient ruins, one clan attempts to revive the ultimate evil...*

 ### Background